SFPC/sfpc.github.io/participate.md

 # Past Programs

-## <a href="/codesocieties-winter-19/">Code Societies Winter 2019</a> (applications closed)
+## Code Societies Winter 2019

 -  Three-Week Session, Monday January 7th - Saturday January 26th
-- Location: SFPC, 155 Bank street, West Village, NYC
 - Time: 6:30pm - 9:30pm, Evening Classes

-SFPC’s Code Societies, our winter intensive session, will examine the ideological and corporeal attributes of computation; concentrating on the poetics and politics of culturally embedded software.
+SFPC’s <a href="/codesocieties-winter-19/">Code Societies</a>, examines the ideological and corporeal attributes of computation; concentrating on the poetics and politics of culturally embedded software.
 How do different platforms and processes — including algorithms, data collection, social media, infrastructure, and interface — yield distinct modes of seeing, thinking, feeling, and reinforce existing systems of power?
 Through a balanced study of critical theory discussion and hands-on coding workshops, students will create small projects that explore and question these ideas.

 ## December 2018